Job Retention Scheme

 What steps do I need to take to place employees on furlough leave?

 Placing someone on furlough involves a change in their terms and conditions and you need their agreement.
 The proposal to place an employee on furlough leave needs to be discussed with them and their agreement to the change to be obtained.
 Where an employee agrees to be placed on furlough leave this needs to be confirmed to them in writing.
+This applies both where they are fully furloughed and flexibly furloughed.

 If you intend to put 20 or more employees on furlough leave, you may wish to take advice on your collective consultation obligations.